Diplomats and other professionals recently joined the E-diplomacy panel to discuss Diplomatic Reporting in the Internet Era after WikiLeaks.

-[New] Consult Ambassador Victor Camilleri's background paper, Aldo Matteucci's proposal on How to use Wikis for Diplomatic Reporting, Ambassador Kishan Rana's background material on Feedback in Diplomatic Reporting, and Ambassador Nabil Fahmy's reflections on Diplomatic Reporting and Media Coverage of Events.
+The E-diplomacy panel triggered a series of reflections.
+Please consult Ambassador Victor Camilleri’s background paper, Aldo Matteucci’s proposal on How to use Wikis for Diplomatic Reporting, Ambassador Kishan Rana’s background material on Feedback in Diplomatic Reporting, and Ambassador Nabil Fahmy’s reflections on Diplomatic Reporting and Media Coverage of Events.

 Background: Diplomatic Reporting